lakshmankumar12/nixPowerToolNotes/bashNotes.md

 * this is refered as heredoc
 * Note variable expansion happens inside of heredoc.
 If the delimiter is quoted, no substitution happen
+    * i.e Single quote that `'EOF'` will not expand variables and commands
 * Adding a `<<-` will allow for initial tabs to be ignored - Otherwise all lines should start from beginning.
     * Note that tabs will be gone in the final output.
 So tabs might help in indenting in ur source where heredoc is present.
     * spaces following tabs will be preserved on the emitted output.